-While technical rules of evidence do not apply to expulsion hearings, evidence may be admitted and used as proof only if it is the kind of evidence on which reasonable persons can rely in the conduct of serious affairs.
+While technical rules of evidence do not apply to expulsion hearings, evidence may be admitted and used as proof only if it is the kind of evidence on which reasonable persons would rely in the conduct of serious affairs.
 A decision to expel must be supported by substantial evidence that the student committed an expellable offense.
 Findings of fact shall be based solely on the evidence at the hearing.
 While hearsay evidence is admissible, no decision to expel shall be based solely on hearsay.
 Sworn declarations may be admitted as testimony from unidentified witnesses to the alleged offense, if the Discipline Review Committee determines that disclosure of their identity or testimony at the hearing may subject them to an unreasonable risk of physical or psychological harm.

 Special Procedures for Expulsion Hearings Involving Sexual Assault or Battery Offenses In the event of an expulsion hearing involving a sexual offense, the DRC will consult with a mental health professional or victims' rights advocate for advice concerning the unique needs of any witness, including a complaining witness, to permit a full examination of the facts while protecting the rights of all persons involved.
-In such cases, the complaining witness in any sexual assault or battery case will be provided with a copy of the applicable disciplinary rules and advised of his/her right to (a) receive five days' notice of his/her scheduled testimony, (b) have up to two (2) adult support persons of his/her choosing present in the hearing at the time he/she testifies, which may include a parent, guardian, or legal counsel, and (c) elect to have the hearing closed while testifying.
-The Charter School will also provide the complaining witness a room separate from the hearing room for use prior to and during breaks in testimony.
+Complaining witnesses in sexual assault or battery cases will be provided with a copy of the applicable disciplinary rules and advised of their rights: (a) to receive five days' notice of their scheduled testimony, (b) to have up to two adult support persons of their choosing, including parents or legal counsel, present in the hearing when they testify, and (c) to have the hearing closed for the duration of their testimony.
+Any complaining witness will also be provided a room separate from the hearing room to use before testifying and during breaks.